muzixing/SR-MPLS-Path-Segment/draft-ietf-spring-mpls-path-segment.md

 Therefore, this document introduces a new segment type that is referred to as the Path Segment.
-A Path Segment is defined to uniquely identify an SR path in an SR-MPLS network.
+A Path Segment is defined to uniquely identify an SR path on the egress node of the path.
 It MAY be used by the egress nodes for path identification hence to support various use-cases including SR path PM, end-to-end 1+1 SR path protection, and bidirectional SR paths correlation.
 Note that, Per-path states will be maintained in the egress node due to the requirements in these use cases, though in normal cases that the per-path states will be maintained in the ingress node only in the SR architecture.